-The signs of our warming planet are becoming quite clear.
-The most alarming evidence for climate change is the rapid retreat of Earth’s glaciers.
+The signs of our planet getting warmer are becoming quite clear.
+The most alarming evidence of climate change is the rapid retreat of Earth’s glaciers.

 What will happen when the World’s glaciers release the tonnes of water stored as ice?

 Extreme weather events are becoming more common, leaving humans nervous about the next natural disaster.
 In Iceland, increased levels of meltwater will result in more floods.
 Landslides and ice avalanches are sure to become more common as melting further destabilizes the area around glaciers.

 Animals will lose their habitats while many species are likely to be affected by changes in stream flow and sea level associated with glacier melting, animals that dwell on or near glaciers may be pushed towards extinction by the disappearance of their icy habitats.
 Far from being barren expanses of ice, glaciers are home to many unique organisms and ecosystems.

 The chemistry of the world’s oceans is changing as they absorb carbon dioxide from the atmosphere.
 They are becoming more acidic.
 Recently, experts have begun to find evidence that melting sea ice and glaciers are contributing to these changes and impacting marine life as the addition of fresh water affects the salinity of oceans.